RavijaW/GDAssignment1/README.md

-# GDAssignment1
+# GDAssignment1 full
-Game development Assignment 1
+Game development Assignment (with no .gitignore)